open-telemetry/opentelemetry-specification/specification/collector/README.md

-The goal of this document is for users to be able to easily switch between OpenTelemetry Collector Distros while also ensuring that components produced by the OpenTelemetry Collector SIG is able to work with any vendor who claims support for an OpenTelemetry Collector.
+The goal of this document is for users to be able to easily switch between OpenTelemetry Collector Distros while also ensuring that components produced by the OpenTelemetry Collector SIG are able to work with any vendor who claims support for an OpenTelemetry Collector.

 - An OpenTelemetry Collector _MUST_ accept an [OpenTelemetry Collector configuration